apache/cayenne-website/README.md

 ### Publish

-To publish new version just run Maven with `publish` profile.
-This will build production version of the site (with cayenne.apache.org base URL) and push commit into `asf-site` branch that will be synced with actual site content location:
+To publish a new version just run Maven with `publish` profile.
+This will build a production version of the site (with cayenne.apache.org base URL) and push commit into `asf-site` branch that will be synced with actual site content location:

     mvn -Ppublish -Dmsg="commit message describing site changes"

-That's all, so be carefull and review your changes before publishing (also don't forget to check them after).
+That's all, so be careful and review your changes before publishing (also don't forget to check them after).

-Don't forget to push you source's changes so others won't rewrite them.
+Don't forget to push your source's changes so others won't rewrite them.

 *NOTE*: This process can be automated by Jenkins.
 It can run publish on every commit to `master`.